transatomic/reactor/blueprints/README.md

 # File Descriptions

---> We have verified with the NNSA that our public release of these documents in in compliance with export control guidelines.
+--> We have verified with the NNSA that our public release of these documents is in compliance with export control guidelines.

 M100SH1 – Feedwater and Condensate System I